lamps-wg/dilithium-certificates/draft-ietf-lamps-dilithium-certificates.md

 # Security Strengths

-Instead of defining the strength of a quantum algorithm in a traditional manner using the imprecise notion of bits of security, NIST has instead elected to define security levels by picking a reference scheme, which NIST expects to offer notable levels of resistance to both quantum and classical attack.
+Instead of defining the strength of a quantum algorithm using the common bu imprecise notion of bits of security, NIST has instead elected to define security levels by picking a reference scheme, which NIST expects to offer notable levels of resistance to both quantum and classical attacks.
 To wit, an algorithm that achieves NIST PQC security level 1 must require computational resources to break the relevant security property, which are greater than those required for a brute-force key search on AES-128.
-Levels 3 and 5 use AES-192 and AES-256 as reference respectively.
+Levels 3 and 5 use AES-192 and AES-256 as reference, respectively.
 Levels 2 and 4 use collision search for SHA-256 and SHA-384
-as reference.
+as references.

-The parameter sets defined for NIST security levels 2, 3 and 5 are listed in the Figure 1, along with the resulting signature size, public key, and private key sizes in bytes.
+The parameter sets defined for NIST security levels 2, 3, and 5 are listed in the Table 2, along with the resulting signature size, public key, and private key sizes in bytes.
 Note that these are the sizes of the raw keys, not including ASN.1 encoding overhead from OneAsymmetricKey and SubjectPublicKeyInfo